geeth24/geeth24/README.md

 # 💫 About Me:
 Hi there!
 I'm Geeth, a senior at the University of Texas at Dallas, where I am pursuing a Bachelor's degree in Computer Science.
 I am a passionate software developer with a keen interest in both mobile and web development, always eager to learn and grow in my field.
 I enjoy innovating and creating new things, and I am always looking for new opportunities to challenge myself.<br><br>I've been building applications since the 11th grade.
 In 2021, I launched my first app, MyPanchang, a lunar calendar app.
 Since its launch, MyPanchang has amassed over 4,200 downloads on the App Store.

+* 🌍  I'm based in Coppell, TX
+* 🖥️  See my portfolio at [geethgunna.com](http://geethgunna.com)
+* ✉️  You can contact me at [geeth.gunnampalli@gmail.com](mailto:geeth.gunnampalli@gmail.com)
+* 🚀  I'm currently working on [MyPanchang](https://mypanchang.app)
+* 🧠  I'm learning Kotlin
+* 🤝  I'm open to collaborating on full stack and mobile dev
+* ⚡  I love to code as you can see lol

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/geethgunna) [![Reddit](https://img.shields.io/badge/Reddit-%23FF4500.svg?logo=Reddit&logoColor=white)](https://reddit.com/user/geethsg) [![X](https://img.shields.io/badge/X-black.svg?logo=X&logoColor=white)](https://x.com/geethgunna)